 If you decided to transfer your Investing plan account out of UUKPF, then the rest of your benefits in the UUKPF – your Career average plan and Final salary plan benefits – could stay in the UUKPF.

 Alternatively you could consider transferring all of your benefits in the UUKPF (including your Career average and Final salary plan benefits).
 Doing this would be a very significant decision, not least because you would be giving up a defined and fixed pension based on a formula.
 This is not a decision to be taken lightly or without first considering some independent financial advice.
-In fact, if your transfer value is £30,000 or more than you will need to show proof that you have taken advice before you will be able to make the transfer.
+In fact, if your transfer value is £30,000 or more than you will need to show proof that you have taken independent financial advice before you will be able to make the transfer.

 "Pension Wise - your money your choice"